Frequently Asked Questions

 What are porcelain inlays and onlays?

-Porcelain inlays and onlays are custom-made restorations used to repair moderately damaged or decayed teeth.
-They offer a durable and aesthetically pleasing alternative to traditional fillings.
+Porcelain inlays and onlays are custom-crafted restorations used to repair teeth with moderate decay or damage.
+They provide a durable, natural-looking alternative to traditional fillings and help preserve more of your healthy tooth structure.

 What is the process for getting dentures or partials?

-The process involves taking impressions of your mouth to create custom-fit dentures or partials.
-We’ll ensure they fit comfortably and function effectively, restoring your ability to eat and speak with confidence.
+The process begins with taking precise impressions of your mouth to design custom-fit dentures or partials.
+Once created, we ensure they fit comfortably and function well, restoring your ability to chew, speak, and smile with confidence.